CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

 # Scraping and analysing indeed job data

-Have you ever been looking at the job market, for your profession, and wanted better information?
-Being a data analyst gives me the tools to attain more data and analyse it.
+Have you ever been looking at the job market, and wanted better information?
+Wanted to know more about the numbers of jobs being advertised and the companies advertising.
+But you do not want to have to gather all the data manually.
+Being a data analyst gives me the skills and tools to attain the data and analyse it.
+So today I am going to show how it can be done.

-I selected indeed.com as it is the largest job website in the world, boasting over 250 million monthly users with nearly 10 new job listings added every second.
+I have selected indeed.com as it is the largest job website in the world, boasting over 250 million monthly users with nearly 10 new job listings added every second.
 A quick look at the site and I could see that it has an API; but as I was after a relatively small amount of data I decided to scrape the data instead.

 The process was broken down into two parts, first I wrote a python script for scraping indeed.com, second I produced a notebook for analysing the data.